jadecobra/python_tdd_exercises/source/calculator.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I cannot think of a way to make the code better so I move on to the final test from the TODO list - division
+I cannot think of a way to make the code better so I move on to the final test from the TODO list - test division

 ----